faq

 In its initial phase, the Project aims to create linkages between seven African capital markets that represent more than 90% of Africa’s market capitalization.

-Information is available at the AELP website
+Information is available at the AELP website or you can write to aelp@african-exchanges.org for more information.

 Currently we are in Phase 1 of the AELP in which we are working with seven Exchanges: